 Elements of Art

 Over the past 25 years, I have compiled my observations and experiences in learning the principles of art and found that they distilled down to four basic elements.
 It is telling to see that many other artists have distilled these principles down to a version of these same four elements.
 These common principles can be taught and learned.
-I have organized these principles into a workshop curriculum that can teach anyone to become as good of an artist as they want to be.
+I have organized these principles into a workshop curriculum that can teach anyone to become as good an artist as they want to be.

-I am excited to announce that I will be creating an online version of "David Koch's Elements of Art Workshop" is underway and soon will be available to stream.
+An online version of "David Koch's Elements of Art Workshop" is underway and soon will be available to stream.

 "I Want To Get Better"